sourcegraph/handbook/content/departments/engineering/teams/iam/index.md

 We review the backlog of action items during each [sprint review](#sprint-reviews).
 We discuss the outcomes of the items from this list completed in given sprint and the team makes recommendations about what action items should be added to the next iteration.

-#### Groomings

-To support the globally distributed nature of our team, we are doing our groomings in an asynchronous format.
-The [planning poker in ZenHub](https://help.zenhub.com/support/solutions/articles/43000620555-planning-poker-in-zenhub) is our tool of choice, and we are running our groomings session based on the following schedule:

-- Each Monday, the new async grooming session should be created within [ZenHub board](https://app.zenhub.com/workspaces/iamerience-627aebcc9f8b7c00128a8ab6/board).
-- Every task added to the session should have an owner assigned.
-The task assignee is responsible for breaking the tasks into meaningful subtasks if applicable and working on description and acceptance criteria to meet the expectations of our DoR.
-This should be done between Monday and Wednesday.
-- Thursday and Friday are reserved for the whole team async estimation based on the planning poker session settings.
-We are using Fibonacci numbers and treating one story point as one day of work for a single engineer.
-- Each story point represents a single developer day.

-The "grooming" label is used for marking tickets to be included in the upcoming grooming session.

-#### Team calendar

-All team events and reminders should be added to the [team calendar](https://calendar.google.com/calendar/embed?src=c_n5p67no2g2tprhq3g0v7km7pv8%40group.calendar.google.com).
-This will allow us to keep all team events and reminders in a single place, increasing visibility for people within and outside of the team.

-- Please add `iam-team@sourcegraph.com` group to participants for all events you expect people to join/participate in.
-This will automatically block time on your peers’ calendars.
-Also, if they can’t join, they can decline the event providing transparency about their ability to participate.
-- For reminders, you don’t need to add participants

 #### Paid Time Off

-Our team tracks paid time off (PTO) using our [a shared Google Doc](https://docs.google.com/spreadsheets/d/1TelNUYufAcYe6pq4NtmmnlaNji_OCq70qklkHoiRIDE/edit?usp=sharing).
+Our team tracks paid time off (PTO) using our [PTO by Roots](../../../../benefits-pay-perks/benefits-perks/time-off/submitting-time-off.md) and sharing transparently with the team via our #iam-internal slack channel.
 This transparency ensures that we accurately plan sprints and on-call rotations.
 We encourage team members to add their PTO to this calendar as early as possible.
-Please make sure you [submit PTO via Roots](../../../../benefits-pay-perks/benefits-perks/time-off/submitting-time-off.md) as well.

 We encourage our team to take as much time off to feel refreshed and energized at work, as outlined in our [benefits section](../../../../benefits-pay-perks/benefits-perks/time-off/index.md).
 Sick days and other urgent PTO does not need to be added to this document.